toonzzzrock/Law/content/Thai Computer-related Crime Act.md

 ### Paragraph 1
 A person committing any of the following acts can face up to five years in prison, a fine of up to 100,000 Baht, or both:

-1. Dishonestly or deceptively entering distorted or false data into a computer system in a way that may harm the public, excluding defamation.
+1. Dishonestly or deceptively entering distorted or false data into a computer system in a way that may harm the public, excluding [[Criminal Law Code of Thailand#Defamation|defamation]].
 2. Inputting false data likely to harm national security, public safety, Thailand's economy, critical infrastructure, or cause public panic.
 3. Entering data related to national security or terrorism.
 4. Uploading obscene data that the public can access.